 5. Add up the weighted values in the column to get the total weighting score for the organization in question.
-The total value reflects the company's reaction to the internal strategy which includes strengths and weaknesses.
+The total value reflects the company's

-Source: (Dess et al., 2019)
+Figure 3.1 SWOT Diagram Source: (Dess et al., 2019)

-Ouadrant I
+Quadrant I

 The result of this position indicates a strong organization and has great opportunities.
 Thus, a progressive strategy can be recommended, meaning the organization is in prime and stable condition so that it has the opportunity to expand, encourage and enlarge and maximize growth.